What do you get when you cross a frog with a street?

 What's next? and can AI be creative?

 Each of these examples highlights a key theme for the next few years of AI advancement, not just for creativity but for AI in general.
+Consider a headshot generator AI that uses advanced machine learning algorithms to create high-quality, realistic headshots from photos or even text descriptions.
+By analyzing facial features, lighting, and proportions, the AI generates professional-looking images tailored to your specifications.
 As we learn how to live alongside and augment humans rather than automating them, there will be many more cases like creativity in which we have the opportunity to define the future of AI.
 Success will depend on how we learn from what is developed and how we accept the outcome may not be perfect initially, but the opportunity to better our lives is vast.
 Artificial Intelligence is in many spheres from image enhancing to military.

 Can what a computer does be considered creative?
 I believe so, If we agree that not all human creativity has to be unique to be creative, the same can easily be said for computer-based creativity, which will have some fascinating real-world applications in the years to come, and maybe, even more, $400,000 art sales.